kmacedovarela/dmn-workshop/getting-started.md

 # 1. Getting Started with Decision Model and Notation

-This lab introduces you to the deployment an existing Decision Model and Notation (DMN) and validation of it's decisions.
+This lab introduces you to the deployment of an existing Decision Model and Notation (DMN) and validation of it's decisions.

 -   Explore an existing DMN file created using Business Central
 -   Deploy the existing DMN project to Decision Server
 -   Test the deployed DMN

 Prerequisite

--   PAM or DM 7.10+ up and running
+-   PAM or DM 7.3+ up and running

 ## 1.1 Examine Existing DMN Diagram